-Your veterinarian will recommend specific diagnostic tests depending on the severity of the diarrhea, or if other symptoms are present.
+Your veterinarian will recommend specific diagnostic tests depending on the severity of diarrhea, or if other symptoms are present.

 A complete history is extremely helpful in reaching a diagnosis.
-Be prepared to tell your veterinarian when the diarrhea began, the consistency of the diarrhea, and if it contains blood.
+Be prepared to tell your veterinarian when diarrhea began, the consistency of diarrhea, and if it contains blood.
 Additionally, tell your veterinarian the type of diet your bird is on, describe his chewing habits and note any potential exposure to other birds.

 Diagnostic testing your veterinarian may perform include: